apify/crawlee/README.md

 npm -g install apify-cli
 ```

-You might need to run the above command with `sudo`, depending on your configuration.
+You might need to run the above command with `sudo`, depending on how crazy your configuration is.

 Now create a boilerplate of your new web crawling project by running: